makersacademy/news-summary-challenge/README.md

 ## Challenge

-To create an application which fetches headlines from the Guardian newspaper API and display them on a page.
+To create an application which fetches headlines from the Guardian newspaper API and display them on a single page application.
 The application should be able to reveal a summary of the article when you click on the headline.
 This summary should render on the same page.

-• Technologies used include JavaScript, CSS and HTML. • Tested using a local framework
+• Technologies used include JavaScript, CSS and HTML. • Tested using a local framework, created by moi.

-## User Stories
+## User stories

 ```
 As a busy politician